 Designated: 5 March 2009

 The Olsen House, a shimmering vision of light amid the oaks across from John Hinkel Park, is part of a group of all-glass houses built at mid-century.
 The design employs specific aspects of the Modern movement which make the house an important example of Modern design.
 Its illusion of weightlessness was made possible by the use of a unique type of construction, the moment frame.
 The design of this house was based on the plan of a house that Donald Olsen had designed for Greenwood Common the previous year, making the Greenwood Common house a sort of prototype.
 The landmark application is available online.

 The Obata Studio in 1939 (Ormsby Donogh files, BAHA archive )

 Designated: 4 June 2009

 Already in the 1910s, the building acquired connections with Berkeleys growing Japanese American community, housing a barber shop, a bathhouse, and later a grocery store owned by Japanese.
 The well-known artist Chiura Obata operated the Obata Studio and Art Goods Store here from 1939 to 1941.
 Even after Obatas departure, the building has had a continued role in Berkeleys cultural life, with a pattern of occupancy by artists and cultural establishments.
 In the 1940s, the building accommodated photographer Grant Olivers studio, which exhibited photos and other visual arts.
-In the 1960s and 1970s and perhaps later, various artists, photographers, or writers lived in here.
+In the 1960s and 1970s, and perhaps later, various artists, photographers, or writers lived here.
 The landmark application is available online.

 Mobilized Women of Berkeley Building (photo: Susan Cerny, 2009)